codex-router/codex.jenkins/README.md

    - Check that the Codex CLI is properly configured with API keys
    - Verify network connectivity to model provider APIs
    - Model list is cached for 5 minutes - wait for cache expiration or restart Jenkins

+7. **No models available in dropdown**
+   - **CLI-Only Approach**: The plugin fetches models exclusively from Codex CLI - no hardcoded models are provided
+   - Ensure Codex CLI is properly installed and accessible
+   - Use the "Update Model List" button to fetch models from CLI
+   - Check that `codex models list` command works in your terminal
+   - Verify API keys are configured in Codex CLI
+   - If no models appear, the CLI may not be properly configured or accessible

+8. **Model validation warnings**
+   - Model validation shows warnings when no models are available from CLI
+   - This is expected behavior when CLI is not accessible or not configured
+   - Use the "Update Model List" button to fetch available models
+   - Ensure Codex CLI is properly installed and configured with API keys

 ### Debug Information